Gas Cylinder Storage and Handling

 It is necessary to take precautions so that gas cylinders are not dropped or allowed to strike each other or other objects.
 Dropping or striking may damage the gas cylinder valve, which could turn the gas cylinder into a dangerous torpedo with the potential to destroy property and/or injure personnel.

-Consult the appropriate material safety data sheet (MSDS) for detailed information on the chemical contained in the gas cylinder.
-Specific chemical handling and storage precautions will be outlined in the MSDS.
-The MSDS will also have specifications for appropriate personal protective equipment for worker protection.
+Consult the appropriate safety data sheet (SDS) for detailed information on the chemical contained in the gas cylinder.
+Specific chemical handling and storage precautions will be outlined in the SDS.
+The SDS will also have specifications for appropriate personal protective equipment for worker protection.